RevenueHunt/docs/docs/how-to-guides/send-leads-to-mailchimp.md

 Automating the transfer of quiz results to your Mailchimp account streamlines the process of segmenting your audience and enables targeted follow-up campaigns based on personalized product recommendations.

-Important Considerations
+!!! warning "Important Considerations"

     - **Limited Data Transfer**: Mailchimp integration only supports email, name, and customer tags to be send from the quiz.
 For more complex emailing/data needs, including direct product recommendations, consider using a different service.
     - **Alternative Services**: For functionality beyond basic data transfer, platforms like [Klaviyo](https://docs.revenuehunt.com/how-to-guides/send-leads-to-klaviyo/), [HubSpot](https://docs.revenuehunt.com/how-to-guides/send-leads-to-hubspot/) or [Omnisend]() are recommended.
 These services offer more robust integration options for personalized follow-ups.

 Before you begin, ensure you have: